Astrazeneca PLC (AZN) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-LOS ANGELES, Jan.
-21, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to AstraZeneca PLC ("AstraZeneca" or the "Company") (NASDAQ: AZN ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+24, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AstraZeneca PLC ("AstraZeneca" or the "Company") (NASDAQ: AZN ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ASTRAZENECA PLC (AZN), CLICK HERE BEFORE FEBRUARY 21, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ASTRAZENECA PLC (AZN), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?